learn-co-curriculum/dsc-one-sample-z-test-lab/README.md

 * Calculate and interpret p-value for significance of results.

 ## Exercise 1
-A rental car company claims the mean time to rent a car on their website is 60 seconds with a standard deviation of 30 seconds.
+A rental car company claims the mean time to rent a car on their website is 60 seconds or less, with a standard deviation of 30 seconds.
 A random sample of 36 customers attempted to rent a car on the website.
 The mean time to rent was 75 seconds.
 Is this enough evidence to contradict the company's claim?

 <img src="http://www.guptatravelsjabalpur.com/wp-content/uploads/2016/04/car-rentalservice.jpg" width=400>